aryphil/Bike-Sales-Analysis-Excel/README.md

 # Bike-Sales-Analysis-Excel Dashboard
 ## Project Overview
-This project analyzes bike sales data to identify customer trends, purchasing behaviour, and revenue using Microsft Excel.
+This project analyzes bike sales data to identify customer trends, purchasing behaviour, and revenue using Microsoft Excel.

 ## Tools Used
 Microsoft Excel